-- Equipment and supplies are covered only when a provider states in writing that they are needed. - Not all equipment or supplies are covered. - Prior authorization may be required. - You must buy HME from approved providers.
+- Equipment and supplies are covered only when a provider states in writing that they are needed. - Not all equipment or supplies are covered. - · Prior authorization may be required. - You must buy HME from approved providers.
 For a list of providers, visit Find Care at premera.com or call customer service. - You can rent HME, up to the purchase price.
 After that, you pay 100% of costs out of pocket. - Sales tax, shipping and handling costs apply to any limit if billed and paid separately.

 What is covered?
 What is the limit?
-What will I pay?
-In-network Out-of-network Home medical equipment, orthotics, prosthetics, and supplies No limit Deductible, then 20% coinsurance Not covered Foot orthotics and therapeutic shoes (diabetes-related: no limit) \$300 / calendar year Deductible, then 20% coinsurance Not covered
+What w ill I pay?
+In-network Out-of-network Home medical equipment, orthotics, prosthetics, and supplies No limit Deductible, then 30% coinsurance Not covered Foot orthotics and therapeutic shoes (diabetes-related: no limit) \$300 / calendar year Deductible, then 30% coinsurance Not covered

-External Prosthetics and Orthotic Devices: What services are included?
-To replace, correct, or straighten a body limb. monadou i Home Medical Equipment and supplies (fitting costs and sales tax) such as:
+External Prosthetics and Orthotic Devices:

+To replace, correct, or straighten a body limb.

+Home Medical Equipment and supplies (fitting costs and sales tax) such as:

 - Wheelchairs

-- Hospital beds
+- · Hospital beds

 - Traction equipment

 - Crutches

 - Ventilators

 - Insulin pump / blood glucose monitor and supplies